 Place like items together.
 In your fridge, drawers and cabinets keep all similar items together.
 This makes it easier to find what you need because all of that item will be in one place.
 It’s also easier for your family to put items away because each item is kept with similar items.
 It will also save you money because you won’t buy duplicate items just because you can’t find the one lost in your kitchen.

 Use free and repurposed items to organize.
 In an effort to save money and save the landfill, I repurpose kitchen packaging like this mushroom container to organize my kitchen.
 I often use the plastic tray container that salad mixes come in to organize as well as lids and cardboard boxes.
-Check out my ideas for an organized kitchen with free and repurposed items that I shared here at Feeding Big two years ago.

 File items rather than stack them.
 Whenever possible, file items rather than stacking them.
 When you file items, you can easily see and remove the exact item that you want rather than wrestling with a pile to figure out what’s hiding at the bottom.
 You’ll save money because you’ll be able to see exactly what you have and won’t unnecessarily buy duplicates.